learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

   - **Checking for duplicate emails is now the default behavior** (this can be disabled using the "ask_about_duplicate_accounts" global management tag)
 - The financial aid approval module now includes financial grant information for approved requests
 - Financial aid requests are now less cramped in the financial aid approval module, with the extra financial information now hidden by default
+- Made the usersearch warning/messages prettier
+- Linked model fields can no longer be added to existing custom forms

 Minor bug fixes
 ~~~~~~~~~~~~~~~